rackerlabs/technical-blog/content/blog/2020/2020-10-27-postgres-backups-and-how-to-restore-them-on-object-rocket/index.md

 {{<img src="picture5.png" title="" alt="">}}

-As you can see, all of the data is there and we have a new Postgres instance, fully updated to the source Postgres instance.
+As you can see, all of the data is there, and we have a new Postgres instance, fully updated to the source Postgres instance.
 You might want to use this scenario to create a test database from current data to experiment with a new feature without the risk of affecting the original data.

 #### Restore to a specific backup